24jmwangi/streamlit2/README.md

-# Streamlit2 - With further customizations
+# Streamlit2 - An interactive dashboard With customizations.
 Experiment with streamlit

 <!--  -->